-You may not be able to get some benefits if:
+You may not be able to get some benefits if you:

-- you have come from another country to live or work in the UK - you are an asylum seeker.
+- have come from another country to live or work in the UK - are an asylum seeker.

-The rules can be hard to understand.
-You can call Macmillan for free on 0808 808 00 00 and speak to one of our welfare rights advisers for advice.
+The rules can be hard to understand and can depend on which country you and your family are from.
+You can call Macmillan on 0808 808 00 00 and speak to one of our welfare rights advisers for advice.